 NOSENKO was asked in 1962 how he had learned about the "ANDREY" case.
-He replied on the first occasion: "Well, because I was working in the first Department.
-Although I worked there quite a bin later."
+He replied on the first occasion: "Well, because I was working in the First Department.
+Although I worked there guite a bit later."
 But it was known.
-And ROMALDV, who went (to the United States) is my friend.
-There are friends in intelligence; here you hear something, there there are intends in the first (Chief) Directorate.
-SASRICHEV himself was once working in the Second Directorate.
-Well, you ask: "Kolya (EAGRICHEV), how were you working with him?
-Were we giving him mich?
-What was he giving? how?
+And KOMAROV, who went (to the United States) is my friend.
+There are friends in intelligence; here you hear something, there there are triends in the First (Chief) Directorate.
+BASRICHEV himself was once working in the Second Directorate.
+Well, you auk: "Kelya (EAGRICHEV), how were you working with him?
+Were we giving him much?
+What was he giving?
+How?
 Good material?
-"ANDREY'?"
-Fut it is improper to ask for the name...
-As another meeting in 1961, NOSENKO said of this case: "I learned of this operation through both KOVSHIK and BAGRICHEV.
-SACRICHEV had also been in the Second Chief Directorate at one time..."
-Since he returned to Geniva in 1984 NOWARDS has attributed his knowledge of the "YNDREY" dash to various Fill officers who were witting of the case.
-O. one occanion he sail that Yu.I.
-GUK knew all about the case, BABLIEW vorked with him, and the basic recruitment was made by R.M.
-800001M.
-On another occasion he was asked again how he had learned about "YNDREY."
-He anowered: "'ANDREY'?
+"ANDREY"?"
+But it is improper to ask for the name...
+An another meeting in 1961, NOSENKO said of this case: "I learned of this operation through both KOVSHUK and BAGRICHEV.
+BAGRICHEV had also keep in the Second Chief Directorate at one time..."

+Since he returned to Geniva in 1964 NOADMS has attributed his knowledge of the "ANDREY" cash to various Fill differs who were witting of the case.
+O. one occanion he said that Yu.I.
+GUK knew all about the case, BASPICHEV vorked with him, and the basic recruitment was made by R.M.
+908001M.
+On another occasion he was asked again how he had learned about "ANDREY."
+He anowered: "ANDREY!?
 It was in a conversation.
-KOVEHUK v.s there; (V.A.)
-CHURAMOV knew about 'ANDREY'.
-I might have heard from similar guys - maybe from BORODIN, who said that when he was leaving he returned the stones..."
-NOSENKO said that it was from ROVEHUK that he learned with "ANDREY."
-KOVEHUK told him how "ANDREY" had been frightened at the time of the RHODES trial, and later GUK told him the same story.
-On yet another occasion NOSENKO was asked whether GUK knew of the case, and he asserted that he had never discussed "ANDREY" with GUK.
+KOVSHUK will there; (V.A.)
+CHURAHOV knew about 'ANDREY."
+Even - who else? - GUK knew about 'ANDREY!...
+I might have heard from similar give - maybe from BORODIN, who said that when he was leaving he returned the stones..."
+NOSENKO said that it was from KOVSHUK that he learned about what had happened in Washington and about BASRICHEV working with "ANDREY."
+KOVSHUK told him how "ANDREY" had been frightened at the time of the RHODES trial, and later GUK told him the same story.
+On yet another occasion NCSENKO was asked whether GUK knew of the case, and he asserted that he had never discussed "ANDREY" with GUK.